nickwimer/tf-melt/README.md

 # tf-melt
-TF-MELT (TensorFlow Machine Learning Toolbox) is a collection of architectures, processing, and utilities that are transferable over a range of ML applications
+TF-MELT (TensorFlow Machine Learning Toolbox) is a collection of architectures, processing, and utilities that are transferable over a range of ML applications.

+A toolbox for researchers to use for machine learning applications in the TensorFlow language.
+The goal of this software is to enable fast start-up of machine learning tasks and to provide a reliable and flexible framework for development and deployment.
+The toolbox contains generalized methods for every aspect of the machine learning workflow while simultaneously providing routines that can be tailored to specific application spaces.

 ## Environment